Conservatives give a big boost to the GOP health care plan

 But in an attempt to appeal to conservative, the new amendment back-tracks on a Republican campaign promise to keep coverage for those with pre-existing conditions.
 The measure could allow insurance companies to charge people with pre-existing conditions more, a component likely to be unpopular among moderates, especially those from Democratic or swing districts.

+"Unless there is major dissent by some of the moderate, or really left-of-center members ...
+I think this will probably make a difference," said Rep. Trent Franks, R-Ariz.

-The measure also ran into a new problem just hours after the text of the legislation was released.
+The measure ran into a new problem just hours after the text of the legislation was released, however.
 The amendment protects members of Congress and their employees from those waivers on pre-existing conditions and essential health benefits.
 In other words it keeps some of the most popular parts of Obamacare for members of Congress.

 The development was first reported by Vox Wednesday morning and House Republicans immediately addressed it in their closed-door conference meeting.